Explorer 39: Spacecraft

 Explorer 39 was an inflatable sphere, 3.6 m in diameter.
 It was orbited to make atmospheric density determinations.
 The satellite was successfully launched into a nearly polar, highly elliptical orbit.
 It was folded and carried into orbit, together with ejection and inflation equipment, as part of the payload of Explorer 40.
 Two density experiments were performed.

 Launch

 Explorer 39 orbited the Earth once every 118.20 minutes, at an inclination of 80.60°.
 Its perigee was 670 km and apogee was 2538 km.

 Mission

 One involved the study of systematic density variation, and the other was concerned with nonsystematic density changes.
 The upper atmospheric densities were derived from sequential observations of the sphere by use of an attached 136.620-MHz radio tracking beacon and by optical tracking.
 The radio beacon ceased transmitting in June 1971.
 Since that time it has been necessary to rely solely on the Smithsonian Astrophysical Observatory (SAO) Baker-Nunn camera network for tracking.
-Explorer 39 has an expected orbital lifetime of 50 years.